The Clear Sky Food Philosophy

 The Clear Sky kitchen is a locus where all our values and practices come together – a mandala of mindful awareness, grounded community, and holistic ecology.
 Before we even open the fridge, countless hands, lives, and natural forces have worked to create the food we eat.
 It only feels right to honour that richness by shaping it into something beautiful.

-For us, the most beautiful in the kitchen means a dinner table that aligns with our quadruple bottom line [link to page], and the least effort means a generative engine that nourishes and uplifts.
+For us, the most beautiful in the kitchen means a dinner table that aligns with our quadruple bottom line, and the least effort means a generative engine that nourishes and uplifts.
 A lot of effort does go into every meal, but we make sure that every ounce of that effort counts towards a result that is wholesome and beautiful.

 Food as Practice